 A prosthesis used in amputations or congenital absences of the complete leg involving the pelvis, hip, foot, shin, ankle and thigh.

-Paralysis on the upper and lower extremities on the same side, and half the trunk of the body.
+Occurs when your upper and lower extremities are paralyzed on the same side, and half the trunk of the body.

 Hepatitis C HCV

 Usually transmitted via contact with infected blood, hepatitis C HCV is an inflammation of the liver causing soreness and swelling.
 Prior to 1992, it was most commonly contracted by sharing needles during drug use, or receiving a blood transfusion.

 A type of prosthesis used in amputations or congenital absences of the complete leg at the hip joint level.